5 Facts about Aujeszky's disease

 The cases known so far in Europe are associated with wild boar killed during hunting and their organs or meat.
 Therefore, the probability of indirect infection is low.

-An infection of a (hunting) dog through contact with infected blood of a wild boar may well be possible.
+An infection of a (hunting) dog through contact with infected blood of a wild boar may be good.

 The virus is absorbed through the mucous membranes of the mouth and nose.
 Therefore, it is sufficient for infection if the potential end host has contact with the mucosa of an infected pig.